taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 `pointer` is usually the go-to sparse SNode.
 It allocates memory only when a cell is activated, and recycles the memory to a memory pool once the cell is deactivated.
 In this way, it saves the memory resource in large-scale grid computation.
 You can regard it as an `std::array<Cell*, N>`.

 Upon initialization, Taichi preallocates a chunk of memory space named `ambient_elements`, which is shared across all inactive sparse SNodes.
-Therefore dereferencing an inactive sparse SNode will generate the default value (usually zero) stored in `ambient_elements`.
+Therefore, dereferencing an inactive sparse SNode generates the default value (usually zero) stored in `ambient_elements`.

 Layout of a `pointer` SNode: